erikr/erikr/posts/data-lessons-from-biotech.md

 > To add when draft is finalized.

-## Remember biotechs care about scientific or clinical results, not platforms.
+## Biotechs care about scientific or clinical results, not platforms.

 Nobody else cares about your data science / computational platform.
 To convey value, connect each "Win" to the related therapeutic program and how the capability helps the top-line goal.
 For example, an engineer rewrote our genetic imputation pipeline to be 200x faster.
 Nobody cared until they realized turnaround time from new sequenced samples to results was now 1 hour instead of 1 week.
 This enabled us to find and correct several errors in the upstream sample handling and downstream imputation process.
 Consequently, we achieved the desired statistical power for our lead program CDx.